jellllllle/console-prefixer/README.md

  * warn
  * error

-All methods work exactly the same as it would with the console
+All methods work exactly the same as it would with the console.
-Note: console-prefixer is not a replacement for console.
-All other missing methods you know from console, just use console
+Other methods from console, just use console.

 #### logLevel